jovotech/jovo-framework/docs/app-config.md

 ```

 This creates a new file `app.prod.ts`.
 In the process, you can select plugins and a [server integration](./server.md) to work with this stage.

+For an overall overview of staging, [take a look here](./staging.md).